LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
 Mazikeen and Alaric make their escape, Mazikeen takes a detour via Lupella's chambers and takes the trident.
 Lupella sends a bounty hunter after them.
 On the run, one of Lupella's Bounty Hunters catches up with Mazikeen and the trio end up fighting.
-The bounty hunter is a warlock and they cast a killing spell at Mazikeen, which is absorbed by the trident, shattering it - the spell half effects Mazikeen, damning her soul but leaving the mortal shell, fuelled not by life but the killing curse.
-Alaric dies in the ensuing chaos caused by the spell and trident interacting.
+The bounty hunter casts a hex at Mazikeen, which is absorbed by the trident, shattering it.
+The spell effect is still substantial and Alaric's weaker body takes the brunt of the force.
+Shards of the trident embed themselves within Mazikeen's body - the shards pin her soul to her body, preventing it from leaving.
+Effectively, Mazikeen is immortal while the shards remain inside her - without them, her soul will leave.
+As a consequence of her soul being unable to pass into the soul realm, the souls of recently deceased relatives are magnetised towards her - however the shards that are keeping her soul from leaving also prevent others from binding.
+The souls, now in the mortal plane attach to a nearby host of matching blood - a bastard of Lucius' who he had while in Brokvar during the war

 ### The Campaign begins
 #### Musoko's Story